Upland South: Geography

 In contrast, the term "Upper South" tends to be defined politically by state boundaries.
 The term dates to the early 19th century and the rise of the Lower South, which became noted for its differences from the more northerly parts of the American South.
 In antebellum times, the term Upper South generally referred to the slave states north of the Lower or Deep South.
-During the American Civil War era, the term Upper South was often used to refer specifically to the Confederate states that did not secede until after the attack on Fort Sumter—Virginia, North Carolina, Tennessee, and Arkansas as well as the Confederate government of Kentucky and the Confederate government of Missouri.
+During the American Civil War era, the term Upper South was often used to refer specifically to the Confederate states that did not secede until after the attack on Fort Sumter—Virginia, North Carolina, Tennessee, and Arkansas.
 This can also include the southern border states of Kentucky, Missouri, West Virginia, Maryland, and Delaware as Upper South.
 Today, although many definitions are still based on Civil War–era politics, the term Upper South is often used for all of the American South north of the Deep South region.

 The Encyclopædia Britannica defines the Upper South as the states of North Carolina, Tennessee, Virginia, Kentucky, and West Virginia.
 The Upper/Upland South is also described in the Encyclopædia Britannica as the "Yeoman South," in contrast to the "Plantation South."

 The Upland South, being defined by landforms, also includes parts of Lower South states, such as northwestern South Carolina (the Upstate), North Georgia, North Alabama, and northeastern Mississippi.
 It also includes parts of some Northern states, such as Southern Illinois (generally the Shawnee Hills region), Southern Indiana, Southern Ohio, and extreme southwestern Pennsylvania.
 Eastern Oklahoma, North Texas, and Western Maryland are generally included as well.

-In the same way, the Upland South usually doesn't include parts of some Upper South states.
+In the same way, the Upland South usually does not include parts of some Upper South states.
 This includes areas such as eastern Arkansas, the Missouri Bootheel, the Purchase area of Kentucky, and West Tennessee, which are part of a region called the Mid-South.
-It also doesn't include the coastal lowlands of North Carolina, Virginia, and Maryland, located in the Tidewater region.
+The Arkansas Delta and West Tennessee area are sometimes considered part of the Deep South or Deep South adjacent.
+The Upland South also does not include the coastal lowlands of North Carolina, Virginia, and Maryland, located in the Tidewater region.

 Despite these differences, the two terms, Upland South and Upper South, refer to the same general region—the northern part of the American South—and are frequently used synonymously.
 The corresponding terms, Lower South and Deep South, similarly refer to the same general region that is south of and lower in elevation, than the Upland or Upper South.
 Likewise, the terms Lower South and Deep South are often used interchangeably.